Joeeel17/Social-Influence-on-Businesses/README.md

 1. Hampel Filter - Detect possible outliers.
 2. Rosners' Test - Confirmation of outliers.
 3. Winsorization - Alternative to eliminating outliers, that is to replace with mean values.
-4. Log Transformation - Ideal for dataset as the dataset is left-skewed.
+4. Log Transformation - Selected option as it was more fitting for dataset as the dataset is left-skewed.
+5. Min-Max Scaling - Scaled values but did not affect skewness hence not fitting.
-5. Pearson's Chi-Squared Test - Association measurement between categorical variables.
+6. Pearson's Chi-Squared Test - Association measurement between categorical variables.

 Data Modelling
 -------------------------